forestgrape/coronavirus/index.md

 The following relies on the assumption that the main transmission of Sars-Cov-2 is airborne (either aerosol or dry form transmission) for which there is strong evidence as described in [Proposal of a Dry Form Transmission Model](#transmission-models).
 As described in the final section of the proposal [Metaphor and Measures](#metaphor-and-measures), dry form transmission can be thought smoke like and aerosol/droplet is similar to avoiding somebody's reek of alcohol.
 For the first non-smokers protections are a guideline.
 For the latter distancing works well.

 ### support immune protection
-Completely avoiding smoke is hard.
+Completely avoiding Sars-CoV-2 can be as hard as avoiding dust and smoke.
+This is hard.
 Even in laboratory settings it is difficult to completely avoid Sars-CoV-2.
 There were cases of infection in labs and some countries even discouraged autopsys[citations in work].
 Outsides, once the virus is widespread, this is nearly impossible.
-Therefore the most important defence mechanism available is a good immune system.
+Therefore the most important protection available is a good immune system.
+Even vaccines - once available - just can prepare the immune system and not replace it.
 So the measures should focus to support the overall immune protection of humanity.
+That's good anyway, there's much more than Covid-19.

 * reduce stress and provide settings to focus on health:
     - affordable life including basic health care